russelljahn/FlexiTween/README.md

 # FlexiTween
 FlexiTween is a tweening framework for Unity3D with a focus on being easily adaptable for different data types, whether tweening Unity's own types such as `Transform` and `CanvasGroup` or your own.

+FlexiTween provides a concise solution to quickly script animation.

 ####Usage examples:
 ```csharp
 using FlexiTweening;